 Multi-AZ Deployments and Read Replicas use different underlying replication technologies suited to their respective purposes.
 However, you can use them together for reliable, scalable production deployments.
 Simply designate a Multi-AZ deployment as the source for one or more Read Replicas to gain both the availability and durability benefits of a Multi-AZ deployment and the scaling benefits of Read Replicas.
 To learn more about Multi-AZ deployments and Read Replicas, please visit our FAQs on the replication here.

-Using Amazon VPC, you can isolate your DB Instances in your own virtual network, and connect to your existing IT infrastructure using industry-standard encrypted IPSec VPN.
+- Virtual Private Cloud - Using Amazon VPC, you can isolate your DB Instances in your own virtual network, and connect to your existing IT infrastructure using industry-standard encrypted IPSec VPN.
 To learn more about Amazon RDS in VPC, refer to the Amazon RDS User Guide.
 In addition, using Amazon RDS, you can configure firewall settings and control network access to your DB Instances.